Each season, the flu affects about 8 percent of the United States population, on average. And the numbers may be even higher for asymptomatic people.

 Garlic and onions: Both of these vegetable help boost immune function.

-- Conventional flu treatment includes antiviral drugs and vaccines.
+- Conventional flu treatment includes antiviral drugs and vaccines, although they are not 100 percent effective.

 - Try flu natural remedies to help relieve your symptoms.